Skip to content

 Social Media in Numbers

-Before diving into individual platforms, here are the headline figures shaping social media in 2026.
+Before looking at individual platforms, here are the headline figures shaping social media in 2026.
 These numbers come from DataReportal, Statista, and platform earnings reports.

 MetricFigure